mrawrcat/Udacity-Build-A-Portfolio/README.md

-# First Bootstrap Project
+# Udacity Build A Portfolio Site Project

-Bootstrap project learning nav bar and how to put a gif in a div
+Building a portfolio site for Udacity using bootstrap